clach04/dingoo-sdk/README.md

 Need:

-    compiler tool chain, available from http://code.google.com/p/dingoo-sdk/downloads/
+  * compiler tool chain, available from http://code.google.com/p/dingoo-sdk/downloads/
-    dingoo native sdk, either from svn checkout or prebuilt from http://code.google.com/p/dingoo-sdk/downloads/
+  * dingoo native sdk, either from svn checkout or prebuilt from http://code.google.com/p/dingoo-sdk/downloads/

 1.1 - WINDOWS INSTALLATION

 Windows users will need to download the following files:

-	The latest version of cygwin: http://www.cygwin.com/setup.exe
+  * The latest version of cygwin: http://www.cygwin.com/setup.exe
-	A copy of the MIPS compiler tools: mipsel-gcc4.1-cygwin-nopic.tar.bz2
+  * A copy of the MIPS compiler tools:
+     * mipsel-gcc4.1-cygwin-nopic.tar.bz2

 First install cygwin by executing setup.exe.

 - Click "Next".
 - Select "Install from Internet", Click "Next".
 - Set the install path to what you want, Select "All Users", Click "Next".
 - Set the "Local Package Directory" to a subdirectory in your cygwin install path (e.g. c:\cygwin\downloads), Click "Next".
 - Let the installer create the directory if it asks.
 - Select the correct proxy settings (probably "Direct Connection") and click "Next".
 - Wait for the mirror list to download.
 - Select any mirror, if one doesn't work then select another, Click "Next".
 - Wait for the package list to download.
 - Select "Devel" in the package tree
 	- Toggle the package "make" (not "automake") to "install"
 	- Toggle the package "doxygen" to "install" (optional if you want documentation)
 	- Click "Next".
 - Wait for the packages to download and install.
 - Click "Finish", cygwin is now installed.

 Now you need to install those MIPS compiler tools you downloaded:

 - Unzip the compiler tools into the directory you installed cygwin to (e.g. If cygwin was installed to "c:\cygwin" then there will be a "c:\cygwin\mipsel-gcc4.1-nopic" directory).

 Now you need to setup your cygwin environment:

 - Go to the directory in which you installed cygwin and open "cygwin.bat"
 - At in the middle of the file before the line "bash --login -i" add the following lines:

 		SET MIPSTOOLS=/mipsel-gcc4.1-nopic
 		SET DINGOO_SDK=<dingoo_sdk install path>/dingoo_sdk
 		SET PATH=%PATH%;%MIPSTOOLS%/bin;%DINGOO_SDK%

 NB: Your dingoo_sdk path has to be posix style (e.g "c:\dingoo_sdk" would be "/cygdrive/c/dingoo_sdk").

 Now for the final step, open up cygwin from the icon in your start menu or desktop:

 - Type "cd $DINGOO_SDK"
 - Type "sh ./install"

 The dingoo SDK is now installed.